-A move to recovery and the likelihood of increases in interest rates provides both opportunities and risks for the businesses of our commercial tenants and the demand for space.
+This is the background which provides both opportunities and risks for our residential tenants and for the businesses of our commercial tenants and their demand for space.

 We seek to mitigate and manage such risk by:

 - Continuous monitoring of the economic outlook - Continued maintenance of low gearing - Rigorous tenant covenant checks including independent assessments for major lets.
 In the case of smaller properties we undertake such checking as is appropriate